JhonRayoCoder/Software-Engineering-Ethics-InteractiveGame/README.md

 # Software-Engineering-Ethics-InteractiveGame
-Project for Introduction to Software engineerinh
+Project for Introduction to Software engineering